 Common Career Mistakes and How to Avoid Them

-Are you trying everything to advance you career without success?
-Have you ever asked yourself what the reason is for why your friend or colleague gets promoted, while you’re still in the same spot?
-Most of us commit common blunders that stall our professional development.
-Learn about these mistakes and ways to avoid them.
+Are you trying everything to advance you career but without success?
+Have you ever thought about why your friend or colleague is promoted while you’re stuck in the same place?
+Most of us make a few common errors that stall our professional progress.
+Keep reading to discover these mistakes and ways to avoid them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning and Transferable Skill Set Enhancement to remain ahead of the curve.
+- Seek Mentoring, Continuing Education and transferable skill set Enhancement to remain in the game.

 Not Establishing Goals

-Do you possess a precise idea of where you’d like be in the next one year or two years?
-Failing to set achievable goals will hinder your progress.
-Set clear, short and long-term goals, focusing on those that have the greatest impact on your career advancement.
-To improve your job satisfaction be sure your objectives align with your personal goals.
+Do you possess a precise picture of where you’d like to be in the next year or two years?
+Failing to set achievable goals can hinder progress.
+Establish clear long-term and short-term objectives, prioritizing those with the most impact on your career advancement.
+In order to increase job satisfaction be sure your goals match personal interests.

 What Can You Network Better?